Conservation Teacher of the Year: $1000 Grant

 Funding is made available by The Environmental Resources Network.
 TERN is the friends group of the Nongame Conservation Section.

-The 2015 grant was awarded to Melanie Hartfield (pictured), a fifth-grade science and social studies teacher at Unity Grove Elementary in Locust Grove.
+The 2016 grant was awarded to Tiffany Smith, a third-grade teacher at Samuel E. Hubbard Elementary in Forsyth.
 Read the news release.

-Details on the 2016 grant are posted here and at www.eeingeorgia.org.
+Details on the 2017 grant will be available in mid-2017 and posted here and at www.eeingeorgia.org.

 Report poaching and wildlife violations.
 You can receive a cash reward if your tip leads to an arrest—even if you wish to remain anonymous.